-Apart from these, there are many other genes that are being researched due to the association between disc herniation such as matrix metalloproteinase (MMP) – 3, MMP – 9, cartilage intermediate layer protein, thrombospondin (THBS2), collagen 11A1, carbohydrate sulfotransferase, and asporin (ASPN).
+Apart from these, there are many other genes that are being researched due to the association between disc herniation such as matrix metalloproteinase (MMP) cartilage intermediate layer protein, thrombospondin (THBS2), collagen 11A1, carbohydrate sulfotransferase, and asporin (ASPN).
 They may also be regarded as potential gene markers for lumbar disc disease.

 These cells may help secrete substances that cause inflammation and irritation of the nerve roots causing sciatic pain.
 Therefore, extruded herniations are more likely to cause pain and clinical impairment than those that are contained.
 In contained herniations, the mechanical effect is predominant while in the unconfined or the extruded discs the inflammatory effect is predominant.

-The symptoms of the disc herniation can vary to a great deal depending on the location of the pain, the type of herniation, and on the individuals.
+The symptoms of the disc herniation can vary a great deal depending on the location of the pain, the type of herniation, and the individual.
 Therefore, history should focus on the analysis of the main complaint among the many other symptoms.

-The chief complain can be neck pain in cervical disc herniation and there can be referred pain to the arms, shoulders, neck, head, face, and even to the lower back region.
-However, it is most commonly referred to the interscapular region.
-The radiation of pain can occur according to the level the herniation is taking place.
-When the nerve roots of the cervical region are affected and compressed, there can be sensory, motor changes with changes in the reflexes.
+The chief complaint can be neck pain in cervical disc herniation and there can be referred pain in the arms, shoulders, neck, head, face, and even the lower back region.
+However, it is most commonly referred to as the interscapular region.
+The radiation of pain can occur according to the level at the herniation is taking place.
+When the nerve roots of the cervical region are affected and compressed, there can be sensory, and motor changes with changes in the reflexes.

 The herniated disc can also compress on the femoral nerve and can give rise to symptoms such as numbness, tingling sensation in one or both legs, and a burning sensation in the legs and hips.
 Usually, the nerve roots that are affected in herniation in the lumbar region are the ones exiting below the intervertebral disc.
 It is thought that the level of the nerve root irritation determines the distribution of leg pain.
 In herniations at the third and fourth lumbar vertebral levels, the pain may radiate to the anterior thigh or the groin.
 In radiculopathy at the level of the fifth lumbar vertebra, the pain may occur in the lateral and anterior thigh region.
 In herniations at the level of the first sacrum, the pain may occur in the bottom of the foot and the calf.
 There can also be numbness and tingling sensation occurring in the same area of distribution.
 The weakness in the muscles may not be able to be recognized if the pain is very severe.